Our Favorite Gifts to Bring to a Holiday Party

 Tojiro 10.75" Bread Knife

-Rancho Meladuco Signature Hand-Packed Medjool Dates, 2lb box
+Rancho Meladuco Signature Hand-Packed Medjool Dates, 2-lb. box

 Next time you’re headed to a party, ditch the standard box of chocolates for a healthier treat.
-I remember the first time I tried Rancho Meladuco dates and how floored I was by their quality.
+I remember the first time I tried Rancho Meladuco dates and how floored I was by their high-quality.
 They were tender and indulgently rich, unlike the harder, saccharine versions I typically buy from the grocery store.
-Sourced from a date farm in California’s Coachella Valley (yes, the one and the same), they’re hand-picked, sun-ripened, and pretty sublime.
+Sourced from a date farm in California’s Coachella Valley (yes, the one and the same), they’re handpicked, sun-ripened, and pretty sublime.

 Williams Sonoma Beehive Cheese Gift Crate